ThyssenKrupp: Employees

+In November 2024, Thyssenkrupp announced it would lay off around 5,000 jobs at its steel subsidiary by 2030 and outsource a further 6,000 jobs.

 Products and sales

 ThyssenKrupp generates 33% of its consolidated sales in its home market.
-The rest of the European Union (EU) (28%) and the NAFTA region (21%) are the key trading partners for business and exports outside Germany.
+The rest of the European Union (EU) (28%) and the USMCA region (21%) are the key trading partners for business and exports outside Germany.

 Business areas

 The operations are organized in five business areas: